 One of the key benefits of hosting an au pair through InterExchange is knowing that child safety is our top concern.
-During our Au Pair USA Orientation and Training program, all au pairs take part in a comprehensive CPR and First Aid training workshop, which certifies them through the American Heart Association for two years.
+During our Au Pair USA Orientation and Training program, all au pairs take part in a comprehensive CPR and First Aid training workshop, which certifies them or two years in infant, child and adult CPR.
 This rigorous training is provided by NY Metro CPR a highly rated, New York-based training organization.
 Topics covered in the CPR and First Aid training include:

 - Pediatric First Aid

 - Asthma Care

 During the training program, au pairs learn from a variety of media and sources.
 Everyone watches training videos, lectures, and completes the training manuals.
 But most importantly, the au pairs must actively engage in hands-on practice with training mannequins and each other.
 In addition, au pairs are tested throughout the day to make sure they are understanding the information provided.

 The au pairs are provided with booklets that allow them to follow along with the videos and slide shows.
 These also act as a point of reference for whenever they find themselves confronted with a safety issue.

 In one of the recent trainings, I participated alongside the au pairs to get a feel for what it was like to learn the skills needed to become CPR certified.
 I can assure you, this was not an easy day!
 I commend all of our au pairs for staying focused and working hard to complete the training.
 This day made me appreciate the time and energy it takes to learn these crucial life-saving skills.
 I couldn’t help but think all parents should be this well-trained!